CLB56/tips_and_tricks/vim.md

 No issue for installation.
 No need to modify vimrc.
 But in normal mode, use cs "the former quotes" "the new quote" without semi colons. for example cs"' and not :cs"'

 But is this plugin really usefull ?
+I think no.

+# PLUGIN Airline

+No issue for installation and useful.

 # PLUGIN syntastic